HaranK007/TokenTix/README.md

 # TOKENTIX

-Welcome to TokenTix, the cutting-edge solution for seamless ticket booking powered by Solana blockchain technology.
+Welcome to TokenTix, the cutting-edge solution for seamless ticket booking and event hosting platform bridging web2 and web3 users by leveraging Solana blockchain technology.

 For more details, please visit the [TokenTix website](https://c-hack-submission.vercel.app/).

 ## Description

-TokenTix redefines the ticketing experience, eliminating ticket scalping, fraud, and inflated prices.
-Through a user-centric approach, TokenTix offers a transparent, secure, and user-friendly platform for both event organizers and attendees.
+TokenTix redefines the ticketing experience, eliminating ticket scalping, fraud, and inflated prices by using cNFTs , Through a user-centric approach, TokenTix offers a transparent, secure, and user-friendly platform for both event organizers and attendees.

 # RoadMap
-1. Application Prototype Demo [compleated]
+1. Application Prototype Demo &#10004;
 2. Onboarding Users
 3. Integrating Payments
 4. Onboarding Event Hosts